Cover Image - Centered.png

 What I Delivered

-I was part of a team with a design manager and two other designers.
+I was one of three designers working on this project and collaborated closely with stakeholder teams.
 These are the features that I specifically delivered:

 • Design System